zsanett-molnar/zsanett-molnar/README.md

 ### Hi there 👋, I'm Molnar Zsanett-Ingrid

-• Student at Technical University Of Cluj-Napoca, Computer Science specialization :mortar_board:
+• Graduated from the Technical University of Cluj-Napoca with a specialization in Information Technology :mortar_board:

 • Passionate about programming and technology :computer: